2190594W/l4-project-research/README.md

   `flask run --port 5000` - mk_server
   `flask run --port 5001` - res_server
   `flask run --port 5002` - crs_server

+ALL servers must be running for the product to work properly.

 ### Code
 Within the /Code directory there are three 'servers' that work with each other to simulate a possible environment in with the Resource Server would be set up.